 Training program.
 The 3-week training program included a physical conditioning session in the morning and a judo session in the afternoon, taking place from Monday to Saturday morning.
 The physical conditioning training was designed and supervised by the research team and included 8 power-oriented resistance sessions (Table 1) alternated with 7 metabolic sessions.
 The training load displaced during all countermovement jumps (~35-40% 1RM) was estimated from the load linked to 1.2 m·s-1 of the mean propulsive velocity from the individual load-velocity relationship (Pérez-Castilla et al., 2020).
 For this, a linear regression model from a three-load incremental test was fitted each Monday after the warm-up and used to estimate the new weekly external load corresponding to a barbell mean propulsive velocity of 1.2 m·s-1.
-The training load on Wednesdays and Fridays was estimated during pre-training, which allowed the participants to improve the velocity as their explosive leg extension capacity increased in both study conditions.
+The training load on Wednesdays and Fridays was estimated during pre-training, which allowed the participants to improve the velocity, as their explosive leg extension capacity increased in both study conditions.
 A linear velocity transducer (T-Force System, Ergotech, Murcia, Spain) at 1000 Hz sampling rate attached to the bar was used to measure the mean propulsive velocity.
 After the training camp there was 1 training-controlled week, during which both groups trained together in the High-Performance Center of Valencia, completing 5 judo sessions and 5 physical conditioning sessions.
 Both groups showed similar RPE values in the physical conditioning sessions during the training program (6.05 ± 0.57 in hypoxia group vs. 5.94 ± 0.45 in normoxia group; p = 0.62) and the training-controlled week (5.74 ± 0.58 in hypoxia group vs. 6.40 ± 0.96 in normoxia group; p = 0.06).

 [Insert Table 1 near here]